styczynski/atom-terminal-panel/README.md

   ]
 ]
 ```
-Actions alows you to run your commands as atom commands or bind them to the specified keys.
+Actions allows you to run your commands as atom commands or bind them to the specified keys.
 From the moment of the terminal initialization a new atom command is created - `atom-terminal-panel:test`,
 which will execute the `hello_world` command in the terminal.